 Implement Data Governance at the Start of New Processes

 Every single new process comes with new data that has to be accounted for and governed.
 Apply the enterprise data governance principles you have established at the beginning of any new initiative or reconfiguration.
 An accountability infrastructure where stakeholders know their role in each step of the process ensures your data governance program is applied uniformly throughout the organization.
 This helps maintain a high level of data quality while saving you time and money if any one process falls through the cracks.

 Update Your Data Governance Program Constantly

 Once you have enterprise data governance in place, you are just getting started.
 A significant investment in the follow-through will allow your organization to avoid potential inefficiencies and annoyances.
 Adhering to your data governance program is key to maintaining data security, continuity, and availability.
 Data belongs to the enterprise, and the stakeholders and employees are merely stewards of the data, all answering to the same data governance program.

 Black Oak Analytics employs High Performance Entity Resolution (HiPER), an entity identity information management (EIIM) system, and functions as a data management and integration tool for organizations trying to streamline understanding of their organizational data assets.
 Having access to, and being able to view all of your company’s data is more easily attainable with a highly configurable data integration tool that can plug in to your existing IT ecosystem.
 Once entity resolution has been applied to your existing data assets, data governance can then help guide business decisions moving forward.

-If you are interested in learning more about data governance or our data management and integration software, contact Black Oak Analytics today at (877) 805-0736 or request a consultation to learn more about our HiPER platform.
+If you are interested in learning more about data governance or our data management and integration software, contact Black Oak Analytics today.